 This is important because it takes the logic model, which is often thought to be a nonprofit operations tool, and makes it a powerful communications tool.

-Now that we know our inputs, we can build communications strategies around them, and most importantly prioritize them.
+Now that we know our inputs/activities, we can build communications strategies around them, and most importantly prioritize them.

-When building strategies, it’s important to think about the audiences that you’re talking to and define as nonprofit personas.
+When building strategies, it’s important to think about the audiences that you’re talking to and group them into nonprofit personas based upon their motivations.

 Who are they?
 What messages work for them?
 Where can we find them?